 Hosted through a SUNY-wide DSpace platform, the SUNY Old Westbury Digital Repository collects, preserves, and provides long term online access to selected scholarship produced at SUNY Old Westbury.
-Our collections include special collections & university archives documents, master’s theses, and faculty sponsored student research projects.
+Our collections include special collections & university archives documents, faculty scholarship, master’s theses, and faculty sponsored student research projects.

 A wide range of file formats is accepted (including text files, datasets, audio files, and video files) and there is no formal limit to size of material.
 The Library will work with authors to ensure appropriate file types are used.

 Examples of possible format types

 The author must own the copyright for all works submitted, or have written permission from the copyright owner to have the material available on the SUNY Old Westbury Digital Repository

 Consider using the Creative Commons Licenses to clarify how the work that will be submitted can be used.

 A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created.

 * You do not need to grant a creative commons license, it is optional.

 (Creators choose a set of conditions they wish to apply to their work.)